 There used to be a time back in the day that live music and eating went hand in hand.
-A bit of Jazz here, a bit of Blues there – but in recent years that tradition seems to have gone a bit by the wayside.
-Luckily for us, London is always throwing up some surprises.
+A bit of Jazz here, a bit of Blues there – but in recent years that tradition seems to have fallen a bit by the wayside.
+However, luckily for us lot, London is always throwing up some surprises.
 Here’s our rundown of 12 of the best restaurants with live music in London to get you movin’ and shakin’:

 1. The Piano Works

 The Piano Works is the only spot in London where the audience decides what is played music-wise, so what better spot to while away a couple of hours with a bottomless brunch?!
 The idea is that guests pick up a napkin once they’ve settled down, write down their song request and send it to the pianist, who will then get down and give their best rendition of it.

 In terms of food and drink, you’re all set for a good night here.
 You can get two courses for just 24 quid at their Farringdon branch, and dishes include dry-aged ribeye steak, vegan shepherd’s pie and salmon tartare.
 They also do a mean selection of cocktails, happy hours and bottomless brunches too.